Introduction to Nutch, Part 2: Searching

 then processed to find the first occurrence of any of the terms in

-the Query argument.
+argument.
 Note that the amount of context to

 show in the summary--that is, the number of terms before and after